zhizhen-kyle-luo/clustering-algorithms/README.md

 Aside from these files, there are folders in the repository.
 With the exceptions of _pycache_ and demo, each folder contains files and data that are used to upload data from online databases to our MySQL database.

+### SQLConnect.py

+In SQLConnect.py, there are several functions and classes that can help you with querying the database.
+The first and most useful one would be connect_and_query, which is a function that takes in a list of queries, another list containing the kind of queries being made, and the name of the database that we are querying to in str.
+Note that the two lists must be of same sizes, and both are lists of strings.

+The next is the insert_query_dict, which helps you make MySQL INSERT queries.
+The inputs contain the name of the targetted table in string, and a dictionary mapping table fields to the values that you want to insert.
+The table fields are strings, while values can be numbers, strings, or None.
+Use numbers when you are inserting numeric values, None when you want to leave a field blank, and strings otherwise.
+Some fields in our tables are ID fields that will autofill itself, do not include these fields in the input's dictionary.

+There is also the insert_query function, which was an older version of the insert_query_dict.
+Instead of using a dictionary to represent the input, this function takes in a tuple of the name of the fields, a tuple of the values to be inserted, and a tuple of the type of values for the fields.
+All these tuples have the same length so that we can correspond each field with a value and a type.
+There are two types, represented by strings, "num" which suggests that the values are numeric and that the values should not be encapsulated by quotes, and "str" which suggests otherwise.
+It is recommended that you switch to using insert_query_dict from now on as this function tends to be less straight-forward to use.

+Finally, there are two classes, each with numerous methods.
+Each class corresponds to one database, and each method in it corresponds to a table in the database.
+Each method's purpose was to take in entries, and output an INSERT query to insert the entries to the table that corresponds to the method.

 ## GitHub

 For collaboration, you need to first create a local copy of the repository in the following way